-Different and Better
+Different and better insurance brands

 Whether it’s the caveman, the gecko or the dollar eyes, Geico feels and looks unlike any other insurance company.

 You could take an EXIT sign and turn it upside down, and it’d certainly be different.
-But it wouldn’t be better and, just because Geico is different doesn’t mean it’s creating preference either.
+But it wouldn’t be better.
+Just because Geico is different doesn’t mean it’s creating preference either.